Identifiability of interaction kernels in mean-field equations of interacting particles: Radial interaction kernels

-\begin{lemma} The kernel $\GbarT$ is a Mercer kernel, i.e., it is symmetric, continuous and positive definite. \end{lemma} \begin{proof} The symmetry is clear from its definition and the continuity follows from the continuity of $u$.
-Following Definition \ref{def_spd}, for any $\{r_1, \cdots, r_k\} \subset \R^+$ and $(c_1, \dots, c_k)\in\R^k$, we have
+\begin{lemma} Under Assumption {\rm\ref{assumption_u}}, the kernel $\GbarT$ is a Mercer kernel, i.e., it is symmetric, continuous and positive definite. \end{lemma} \begin{proof} The symmetry is clear from its definition and the continuity follows from the continuity of $u$.
+To show that it is positive definite (see Definition \ref{def_spd}), for any $\{r_1, \cdots, r_k\} \subset \R^+$ and $(c_1, \dots, c_k)\in\R^k$, we have

 Thus, it is positive definite. \end{proof}